Aiyawatt Srivaddhanaprabha: Education

 Aiyawatt was educated at Saint Gabriel's College, one of the Montfort Brothers of St. Gabriel colleges, and earned a bachelor of business administration degree from the Bangkok University International Program.

 Career

-Aiyawatt Srivaddhanaprabha is the CEO and vice-chairman of King Power, which was owned by his late father Vichai Srivaddhanaprabha.
+Aiyawatt Srivaddhanaprabha is the CEO and Chairman of King Power, which was owned by his late father Vichai Srivaddhanaprabha.
 He has also had senior executive and administrative capacities at numerous associated companies.

 He is the chairman of Premier League football club Leicester City, of which his late father had been the owner and chairman from 2010 to his death in 2018.
 After the death of his father he became the chairman.

 For his work in business and contribution to the community in the City of Leicester, he was awarded an honorary doctorate by De Montfort University in 2014.

 Personal life

 Srivaddhanaprabha is a Buddhist, and was ordained as a monk at the Thepsirin Buddhist Temple in Bangkok for a month in 2015.